DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection

 \section{Method}

-In this section, we introduce our proposed framework, DuFFin, which unifies the two level fingerprinting method, namely Trigger-DuFFin and Knowledge-DuFFin.
-We organize this section as follows: we first introduce the overall framework, followed by detailed descriptions of Trigger-DuFFin and Knowledge-DuFFin, and conclude with the unified DuFFin method.
+In this section, we introduce our proposed framework, DuFFin, which unifies the two-level fingerprinting method, namely Trigger-DuFFin and Knowledge-DuFFin.
+This section is organized as follows: we first introduce the overall framework, followed by Trigger-DuFFin and Knowledge-DuFFin, and the unified DuFFin method.
 Next, we will provide the details of each part.